Global Education

 Jhonatan Marin, third grade ambassador teacher at Howard Hall Elementary in Fayetteville, N.C.

 Jhonatan Marin opens doors to a new world for his students.
-Not only does he introduce other cultures to his students but, as a Spanish dual language ambassador teacher, Jhonatan introduces a new language to his students.
+Not only does he introduce other cultures to his students but, as a Spanish dual language Ambassador Teacher, Jhonatan introduces a new language to his students.

 “I consider teaching a way of living,” Jhonatan said.
 “There will be moments of joy and sadness, achievement and failure, frustration and certainty, but all of that aimed at our own growth as professionals and human beings.”